srimoyi911/RISCV/week1/Counter/readme.md

 ### Assignment Statement –
--	Go to Godbolt and run the c code with different compilers like RISC-V , X86, Adrino, ARM etc and note down the observations
+-	Go to Godbolt and run the counter.c code with different compilers like RISC-V , X86, Adrino, ARM etc and note down the observations
 -	Change values/code in the c code and note down the changes in the assembly take multiple screen shots Counter–